mininmobile/scripts/README.md

-# scripts
+# scripts-ps
-All of my Powershell scripts.
+all of my Powershell scripts